Leo-Souto/tic-tac-toe/README.md

 # tic-tac-toe
-Algorithms for bi-dimensional version of tic tac toe.
+Algorithms for four-dimensional version of tic tac toe.